fs-bioinformatics-munich/fs-bioinformatics-munich.github.io/README.md

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.

+## 📝 Content Organization

+### Wiki Pages
+- All wiki pages should be organized in `src/content/docs/`
+- **Both German and English versions** should be created for each page
+- German content goes in `src/content/docs/de/`
+- English content goes in `src/content/docs/en/`

+### Images and Assets
+- Images should be organized in `src/assets/`
-Images can be added to `src/assets/` and embedded in Markdown with a relative link.
+- Images can be embedded in Markdown with relative links

-Static assets, like favicons, can be placed in the `public/` directory.
+- Static assets (favicons, etc.) go in the `public/` directory

+### Site Configuration
+- **Sidebar entries, menu entries, theme settings** are managed in `astro.config.mjs`
+- Content structure and schema are defined in `src/content.config.ts`

 ## 🧞 Commands